amas0/jsonrpcstdio/README.md

 ### Basic usage

-General usage follows a Flask-like interface where you define a server object and register methods to be accessed via RPC.
+General usage follows a Flask-like interface where you define a server object and register coroutines to be accessed via RPC.
 For example:

 ```python
 import asyncio